jpvermeil/FD-Mode-Solver/README.md

 I implemented this mode solver during my time as a PhD student to complement my finite difference based Beam Propagation Method (BPM) for the excitation of optical waveguide structures with a specific mode.

+For instructions on how to use the mode solver please refer to the two included examples for a single-mode step-index fiber and a graded-index multimode fiber.

 The code is likely not to be maintained or supported to any extent in the future.